 “As far as the reason for the device’s replacement, we noticed that your battery level fell significantly within a few days.
 We expect batteries to last between 1.5-2 years, so when the battery level drops so suddenly and at such a high amount (as your device did), we suspect that some water damage may have occurred within the device.
 The good news is that we have made improvements to address this, so you shouldn’t run into this problem again.”

 Sure enough, a few days later our app showed the sensor wasn’t connected.
-Flume promptly scheduled shipment of a replacement water sensor right after we confirmed our address.
-This was a pretty stunning example of a company proactively looking out for their customers.
+Flume promptly scheduled the shipment of a replacement water sensor right after we confirmed our address.
+This was a pretty stunning example of a company proactively looking out for its customers.
 Even so, it made me a little uncertain about battery life moving forward.
 I also would have liked to see an alert in the app notify me when the battery is running low, and another alert once the battery was completely dead.
 Flume does include battery status in it’s monthly email summaries though.
-Since this battery failed after just a couple months, I can’t speak to the expected 1.5-2 year battery life expectancy yet.
+Since this battery failed after just a couple of months, I can’t speak to the expected 1.5-2 year battery life expectancy yet.
 I did ask how common this scenario is, and my Flume contact replied, “While it doesn’t happen frequently, we try to keep an eye on any devices that seem to be acting out of the ordinary, so that we can intervene and assist our users as necessary.”

 While the ideal would have been no battery issue at all, this was some of the most proactive customer service I have ever seen.
 Imagine ANY company reaching out to you to offer a replacement on a product before you realized it had an issue.
 I will try to post a long-term update here after more time has passed with the replacement water sensor.
 Our hope is that whatever glitch caused the very short battery life on the first unit is indeed fully addressed.